amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 `graph` variable set up.
 TinkerPop have
 [other tutorials](http://tinkerpop.apache.org/docs/3.2.3/#tutorials) available as well.

-### Run Gremlin on Gremlin Server in EC2 using a CloudFormation template
+### Run Gremlin on Gremlin Server in EC2 using CloudFormation templates
-The DynamoDB Storage Backend for JanusGraph includes a CloudFormation template that creates a VPC, an EC2 instance in the VPC, installs Gremlin Server with the DynamoDB Storage Backend for JanusGraph installed, and starts the Gremlin Server websockets endpoint.
-The Network ACL of the VPC includes just enough access to
+The DynamoDB Storage Backend for JanusGraph includes CloudFormation templates that creates a VPC, an EC2 instance in the VPC, installs Gremlin Server with the DynamoDB Storage Backend for JanusGraph installed, and starts the Gremlin Server Websocket endpoint.
+Also included are templates that create the graph's DynamoDB tables.
-allow:
+The Network ACL of the VPC includes just enough access to allow:

  - you to connect to the instance using SSH and create tunnels (SSH inbound)
  - the EC2 instance to download yum updates from central repositories (HTTP